Barbara E. Pope: Teacher

 Pope was 16 years old when she became a teacher in those schools in 1873.
 In 1884 she had a one-year appointment to the faculty of the Tuskegee Normal Institute in Alabama, and then returned to teach in Washington.
 In 1888, a student physically assaulted her, and she refused to re-admit the student to her classroom until he apologized.
 Although the Board of Trustees ordered her to re-admit the student, Pope did not find the student's apology to be sufficient and resigned from her position.

 Author

 In 1881 four of Pope's short stories were published in Waverly Magazine, a "weekly magazine for ladies".
 The stories were so well received that The Broad Ax proclaimed Pope "A new literary star".
 Those four stories were later included in Daniel Murray, Thomas J. Calloway and W. E. B. Du Bois's landmark The Exhibit of American Negroes organized for the 1900 Paris World's Fair.
-Her Short Stories were recently published as a book available on Amazon.